sarat-chandra-varanasi/locksynth/README.md

 2) Data structure theory should be provided in a separate .lp file For example list.lp contains the data structure theory for Linked Lists. ext_tree.lp contains the theory for External BSTs
-    Note: if the theory file name is <DS>.lp then the data structure knowledge in seq.pl should be indexed by <DS>
+    Note: if the theory file name is DS.lp then the data structure knowledge in seq.pl should be indexed by DS

 3) Finally, running locksynth is easy:

-     ./locksynth <Data Stucture>
+     ./locksynth Data_Structure

     For example, given sample list.lp and seq.pl